t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 For RESTful IoT applications, typical schemes include "https", "coaps", "http", and "coap".
 These refer to HTTP and CoAP, with and without Transport Layer Security (TLS, {{RFC5246}} for TLS 1.2 and {{RFC8446}} for TLS 1.3).
 (CoAP uses Datagram TLS (DTLS) {{RFC6347}}, the variant of TLS for UDP.)
-These four schemes also provide means for locating the resource; using the HTTP protocol for "http" and "https", and with the CoAP protocol for "coap" and "coaps".
+These four schemes also provide means for locating the resource; using the protocols HTTP for "http" and "https" and CoAP for "coap" and "coaps".
-If the scheme is different for two URIs (e.g., "coap" vs. "coaps"), it is important to note that even if the rest of the URI is identical, these are two different resources, in two distinct namespaces.
+If the scheme is different for two URIs (e.g., "coap" vs. "coaps"), it is important to note that even if the remainder of the URI is identical, these are two different resources, in two distinct namespaces.

-Some schemes are for URIs with main purpose as identifiers and hence are not dereferencable, e.g., the "urn" scheme can be used to construct unique names in registered namespaces.
+Some schemes are for URIs with main purpose as identifiers, and hence are not dereferencable, e.g., the "urn" scheme can be used to construct unique names in registered namespaces.
-In particular the "urn:dev" {{I-D.ietf-core-dev-urn}} details multiple ways for generating and representing endpoint identifiers of IoT devices.
+In particular the "urn:dev" URI {{RFC9039}} details multiple ways for generating and representing endpoint identifiers of IoT devices.

 The query parameters can be used to parametrize the resource.
 For example, a GET request may use query parameters to request the server to send only certain kind data of the resource (i.e., filtering the response).
-Query parameters in PUT and POST requests do not have such established semantics and are not commonly used.
+Query parameters in PUT and POST requests do not have such established semantics and are not used consistently.
-Whether the order of the query parameters matters in URIs is unspecified and they can be re-ordered e.g., by proxies.
+Whether the order of the query parameters matters in URIs is unspecified and they can be re-ordered, for instance by proxies.
 Therefore applications should not rely on their order; see Section 3.3 of {{?RFC6943}} for more details.

 Due to the relatively complex processing rules and text representation format, URI handling can be difficult to implement correctly in constrained devices.